How to embed 3ds Max models into your website

 If you want more people to see your design, embedding the 3D models will be the best choice.
 This article will introduce how to embed 3ds Max models into your websites via Modelo.

-1. Upload your Model to Modelo
+1. How to embed 3D models: Upload your Model to Modelo

 Drag and upload your 3ds Max models to Modelo.
 Once you finished uploading your model, navigate to the 3D view page, which looks like the screenshot above.